Advanced search

 Tics

 Methylphenidate is associated with the onset or exacerbation of motor and verbal tics.
 Worsening of Tourette's syndrome has also been reported.
 Family history should be assessed and clinical evaluation for tics or Tourette's syndrome in patients should precede use of methylphenidate.
 Patients should be regularly monitored for the emergence or worsening of tics during treatment with methylphenidate.
-Monitoring should be at every adjustment of dose and then at least every 6 months or every visit.
+Monitoring should be at every adjustment of dose and then at least every 6 months or at every visit.

 Anxiety, agitation or tension